rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata Module 3.md

 Step 1:  Credentials are located on the Resources drop down<br>

 Task 2 - Create a Windows Virtual Machine<br>
-Step 2: Type Windows 11 - Press Enter > Select the Window 11 Box > choose Windows 11 Enterprise, version 22H2 from the menu that opens <br>
+Step 2: Type Windows 11 - Press Enter > Select Create in Window 11 Box > Select Windows 11 Enterprise, version 22H2 from the menu that opens <br>
 Step 3: Use the following setting on the Basic tab<br>
 Step 3: You may have to select all sizes first to pick the D2s_v3<br>
 Step 3: Confirm you have a license <br>

 Task 5 - Access data with Key Vault secret with PowerShell <br>
 Step 1: After logging in > Select Next > Select Accept <br>
-Steps 2 - 6:  Rum PowerShell in the RDP session <br>
+Steps 2 - 6:  Run PowerShell in the RDP session <br>

-Task 5 - Access data with Key Vault secret with PowerShell<br>
-Step 1:  Ensure you have connected via RDP to adminKeyVault <br>
-Step 1:  Select Next > Select Accept <br>
-Step 3: If it returns unable to resolve the name.
-Open a PowerShell Prompt.
-Use IP config to determine the computer’s IP address.
-Replace the address in the CMDLET with the IP address<br>

 # NOTE:  At the end of module, remove all policies.
 Delete all the resources created in the module